MC42/hi-im.kim/writing/pmmm/akuma.md

 As Madoka continued her math assignment, Homura continued to watch her beloved.
 She likened herself to an ornithologist, utterly entranced with the bird in the cage as she continued through her utterly mundane life.
 She tried her best to ignore that she was the reason the bird was in the cage, but better trapped than dead she figured.

-She hoped she did a good job, after all.
-She had given careful attention given to her "time in America", her fake habitat built in the ruins of the real one to the best of her ability.
+She hoped she had done a good job.
+She had given careful attention given to her "time in America", her habitat built in the ruins of the real one to the best of her ability.
 She only omitted that one deadly detail.
 Even the changes made for enrichment seemed to be working though, ballet taken up with grace and sophistication.

 She was hopeful that the story she'd crafted, the careful revisions would live up to the expectations and needs of the girl she'd burn the universe for.
 She hoped so desperately that she could help Madoka to live a normal life.
 But then again, she wasn't very experienced as an autor, and the stakes were far higher than life and death.